Trans Canada Trail – RiverWalk | Centre Street Bridge

 Many consider the original work to be the most outstanding work of art from the Song dynasty.
 It was painted initially by Zhang Zeduan (1085–1145).

-Centre Street Bridge and the lions were designated a Municipal Historic Resource in 1992.
-The lions were added to the Public Art Collection the following year.
+Centre Street Bridge and its lions were designated a Municipal Historic Resource in 1992.
+The lions were also added to the Public Art Collection the following year.

 Time took a toll on these imposing pieces of art.
 The exposure to Calgary’s freeze-thaw cycles and the vibrations of the traffic on the bridge caused them to deteriorate.
 Efforts to preserve the original lions and the bridge have been extensive.
 Significant repairs were made during the 1970s and 80s to extend their life.